Am I a Pharisee like those Jewish scholars in the Gospels?

 Thanks be to God that when I behave like a Pharisee, something happens in my heart.

-I get a check, a question, a gentle chide of remembrance of all the ways God has answered my questions in the past.
+I get a check, a question, and a chide to remember how God has answered my questions in the past.

 How can I possibly deny the Messiah?